-Communicating with Another Bluetooth Device
+Communicating with Another BLUETOOTH Device

-You can connect your computer to a Bluetooth device such as another computer, a mobile phone, a PDA, a headset, a mouse, or a digital camera without the use of any cables.
+You can connect your computer to a BLUETOOTH device such as another computer, a mobile phone, a PDA, a headset, a mouse, or a digital camera without the use of any cables.

-To communicate with another Bluetooth device
+To communicate with another BLUETOOTH device

-To communicate with another Bluetooth device, you first need to set up the Bluetooth function.
-For setting up and using the Bluetooth function, search Windows Help and Support for Bluetooth information.
+To communicate with another BLUETOOTH device, you first need to set up the BLUETOOTH function.
+For information on setting up and using the BLUETOOTH function, see Windows Help and Support.

-- 1 Turn on the WIRELESS switch. - 2 Click the VAIO Smart Network icon on the taskbar. - 3 Click the switch next to Bluetooth to toggle it to On in the VAIO Smart Network window.
+- 1 Turn on the WIRELESS switch. - 2 Click Start, All Programs, and VAIO Smart Network or click the VAIO Smart Network icon 🔄 on the taskbar. - 3 Click the switch next to BLUETOOTH to toggle it to On in the VAIO Smart Network window.
 Make sure the WIRELESS indicator light turns on.

-Stopping Bluetooth Communications
+Stopping BLUETOOTH Communications

-To stop Bluetooth communications
+To stop BLUETOOTH communications

-- 1 Turn off the Bluetooth device that is communicating with your computer. - 2 Click the switch next to Bluetooth to toggle it to Off in the VAIO Smart Network window.
+- 1 Turn off the BLUETOOTH device that is communicating with your computer. - 2 Click the switch next to BLUETOOTH to toggle it to Off in the VAIO Smart Network window.

-Notes on Using the Bluetooth Function
+Notes on Using the BLUETOOTH Function

-- □ The data transfer rate varies, depending on the following conditions: - Obstacles, such as walls, located between devices - Distance between devices - Material used in walls - Proximity to microwaves and cordless telephones - D Radio frequency interference and other environmental conditions - Device configuration - □ Type of software application - Type of operating system - □ Use of both wireless LAN and Bluetooth functions at the same time on your computer - □ Size of file being exchanged - □ Large files may occasionally be corrupted during continuous transfer due to limitations of the Bluetooth standard and electromagnetic interference in the environment. - All Bluetooth devices must be certified to make sure that the applicable standard requirements are maintained.
+Obstacles, such as walls, located between devices Distance between devices Material used in walls Proximity to microwaves and cordless telephones Radio frequency interference and other environmental conditions Device configuration Type of software application Type of operating system Use of both wireless LAN and BLUETOOTH functions at the same time on your computer Size of file being exchanged Large files may occasionally be corrupted during continuous transfer due to limitations of the BLUETOOTH standard and electromagnetic interference in the environment. if s All BLUETOOTH devices must be certified to make sure that the applicable standard requirements are maintained.
 Even if standards are met, individual device performance, specifications, and operation procedures can vary.
-Data exchange may not be possible in all situations. - □ Video and audio may not be synchronized if you play videos on your computer with audio output from a connected Bluetooth device.
-This is a frequent occurrence with Bluetooth technology and is not a malfunction.

-The 2.4 GHz band, with which Bluetooth devices or wireless LAN devices work, is used by various devices.
-Bluetooth devices use the technology to minimize the interference from other devices that use the same wave length.
-Simultaneous use of the Bluetooth function and wireless communication devices, however, may cause radio interference and result in reduced communication speeds and distances than the standard values.
+Data exchange may not be possible in all situations.
+Video and audio may not be synchronized if you play videos on your computer with audio output from a connected BLUETOOTH device.
+This is a frequent occurrence with BLUETOOTH technology and does not indicate a malfunction BL e 2.4 GHz band, with which BLUETOOTH devices or wireless LAN devices work, is used by various devices.
+Although UETOOTH devices use the technology to minimize radio interference from other devices that use the same band, such io interference may cause slower communication speeds and shorter distances or communication failures.